espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Stony Hag Eye.md

 * * *

 **Effect** You target a creature within 30 feet that can see the stony hag eye.
 The target must attempt a DC 22 fortitude save.
-On a failure, it's [[Slowed]] for 1 minute; on a critical failure, if the creature is already slowed, it's permanently petrified.
+On a failure, it's [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Slowed]] for 1 minute; on a critical failure, if the creature is already slowed, it's permanently petrified.
 Touching the stony hag eye to the petrified creature (a single action with the manipulate trait) removes the petrified condition.

 * * *